01signal.com

 There are two possible reasons for using set_min_delay and set_max_delay:

-When these two commands are used, always check the timing calculations of the paths carefully in the timing reports.
+When these two commands are used, always check the timing analysis of the paths carefully in the timing reports.
 In particular, pay attention to how the clock path plays a role in the calculation.

 There are examples of timing reports at the bottom of this page, which show the results of set_min_delay and set_max_delay.